AFLplusplus/AFLplusplus/docs/docs.md

 cheat sheet.
 The technical information for the cheat sheet will be provided by us.

+## Metrics

+afl++ is a the highest performant fuzzer publicly available - but is also the most feature rich and complex.
+With the publicity of afl++' success and deployment in Google projects internally and externally and availability as a package on most Linux distributions we see more and more issues being created and help requests on our Discord channel that would not be necessary if people would have read through all our documentation - which is unrealistic.

+We expect the the new documenation after this project to be cleaner, easier accessible and lighter to digest by our users, resulting in much less help requests.
+On the other hand the amount of users using afl++ should increase as well as it will be more accessible which would also increase questions again - but overall resulting in a reduction of help requests.

+In numbers: we currently have per week on average 5 issues on Github, 10 questions on discord and 1 on mailing lists that would not be necessary with perfect documentation and perfect people.

+We would consider this project a success if afterwards we only have 2 issues on Github and 3 questions on discord anymore that would be answered by reading the documentation.
+The mailing list is usually used by the most novice users and we don't expect any less questions there.

 ## Project Budget

 We have zero experience with technical writers, so this is very hard for us